sibi26/learn-ml-by-building/Lecture 3 Linear Regression/ENV_SETUP.md

 ## Prerequisites
 - macOS
-- Python 3.9 recommended (the venv uses a Python 3.9 interpreter)
+- Python 3.9 (this lecture venv uses a Python 3.9 interpreter)

 ## Create and Activate the Environment
 ```bash